thoughtworks/recce/DEVELOPMENT.md

 # For maintainers

-Currently, core maintainer privileges are only available to Thoughtworkers.
-A setup guide is available [here (internal only)](https://docs.google.com/document/d/1r56rDyGOnRQAAMyHtUHflML1szdvQJMi8p3bzMNB_8A/edit#).

 ## Releasing

 Needs to be more automated.
 Current we are experimenting with using [Reckon](https://github.com/ajoberstar/reckon) to determine versions from flags.